-Courtney is a Professor and Canada Research Chair (renewed in 2020) in Rural Livelihoods and Sustainable Communities.
+Courtney is a Professor and Canada Research Chair (2015-2025) in Rural Livelihoods and Sustainable Communities.
 He is cross appointed between Natural Resource Science and the Tourism Management Department at Thompson Rivers University in British Columbia.

 Courtney Mason completed his PhD at the University of Alberta where he investigated the displacement of Indigenous peoples in the formation of Banff National Park.
 Along with the history of educational institutions on the Nakoda reserve at Morley, his dissertation focused on colonial power relations and the experiences of Nakoda peoples in the Canadian Rocky Mountains.
 He worked as a SSHRC Postdoctoral Fellow with the Indigenous Health Research Group at the University of Ottawa where he contributed to community-based food security and health programs in rural Northern Ontario (Oji-Cree) and the Northwest Territories (Dene and Métis).

-In his spare time you will find him fly fishing on local rivers and stillwater, skiing and hiking with his young family in the Kamloops region and throughout BC.
+In his spare time you will find him fly fishing on local rivers, skiing and hiking with his young family in the Kamloops region and throughout BC.

 Current Research Interests: